 Juan Peron somehow was able to accumulate power by appealing simultaneously to the far right and the far left.
 His wife helped him by establishing her own independent power base.
 She formed a foundation and shoveled money at the working class – “the shirtless ones.”
 Not unlike an Argentine Huey Long, the Peron’s built schools, vacation facilities for workers, hospitals, even the amusement park that is said to have influenced Walt Disney’s ideas for Disneyland.
 They also accumulated enormous power, ruled by decree and personality and drove the country’s economy into the ditch.

 Still, the power of Evita lives.
 In the end of the world town of Ushuaia, the local Peronists maintain a very public monument to Evita.
 Decked out in haute couture, her photograph is prominently displayed in a Buenos Aires hotel lobby.
-No Argentine politician dares use the famous balcony on the Pink House – the presidential building -where Juan and Evita spoke to massive rallies.
-The symbolism would just be too powerful.
+No Argentine politician dares use the famous balcony on the Pink House – the presidential building – where Juan and Evita spoke to massive rallies.
+The symbolism would be just too powerful.
 Evita’s modest tomb – modest at least by this cemetery’s standards – at Recoleta is always surrounded by those who see a visit to the grave as a pilgrimage.
 The faithful leave bundles of fresh flowers.

 There is nothing even remotely like the power of Evita in American political culture.
 An equivalent would be a cult-like following, years after their deaths, for a Jackie Kennedy or a Hillary Clinton.
-Evita is in a class of one, even though her reign was a short one, really, only six years.
+Evita is in a class of one, even though her reign was a short one, only six years.

 For years after Juan Peron’s overthrow by the military – another irony, he got his start as a junior officer visiting Mussolini’s Italy – any mention of the famous pair was outlawed, the party was made illegal and Eva’s embalmed remains made a tour of Europe before finally returning to Buenos Aires.
 But, nearly 60 years after her death, as the song goes, she has never really left.